 Moreover, there are very few genetically modified (GM) foods that are allowed on the market in China.

-For those Shanghai expats who are still worried about eating GM Foods, we have a list here of organic food suppliers in Shanghai at the end of this article.
+For those Shanghai expats who are still worried about eating GM Foods, we have a list of organic food suppliers in Shanghai at the end of this article.

 This slow adoption of GMO (genetically modified organisms) technology in China is partly due to the local population’s concerns about the dangers of GM foods.

-Many articles in both the traditional media and social media in China raise the Chinese public’s concerns about the side effects of eating GM foods.
+Many articles in both the traditional media and social media in China raise the Chinese public’s concerns about the side effects of eating GMO foods.

-Several Chinese celebrities have also got in on the debate, using social media to promote their positions, in favour or against GM foods.
+Several Chinese celebrities have also got in on the debate, using social media to promote their positions in favor or against GM foods.

 To assuage the public’s concerns about GM foods, the government has: